 Two pupils planting a seedling, school in Kenya, Kutus area - Hongera Reforestation Project, Kenya, DGB.

 Sustainable development is important because it recognises that the environment, economy, and society are interdependent and must be balanced to ensure the long-term wellbeing of all.
 It helps to promote economic growth while protecting the environment, reducing poverty, and improving the quality of life for people around the world.
-Sustainable development practices enable nations to grow and adapt to the challenges posed by changing climates.
+Sustainable development practices enable nations to grow and adapt to the challenges posed by changing environmental conditions.
 These practices are vital for protecting our precious natural resources for current and future generations.

 The concept of sustainable development emerged in the 1970s as a response to the growing awareness of environmental issues, such as pollution and deforestation.
 In 1987, the World Commission on Environment and Development (WCED) released the report Our Common Future, which defined sustainable development as ‘development that meets the needs of the present without compromising the ability of future generations to meet their own needs.’
 Since then, sustainable development has become a widely accepted goal and has been incorporated into international agreements such as the United Nations' Sustainable Development Goals (SDGs).